Riverside wren: Feeding

 The riverside wren forages near the ground, usually in pairs or family groups.
 It sometimes briefly joins other species at army ant swarms.
 Its diet includes insects and other invertebrates.

 Breeding

 The riverside wren appears to nest at almost any time of the year.
 Its nest is globular made of fine fibers; it drapes over a branch to form two chambers with an entrance hole in the outer one.
 It is often placed over flowing water, 1.5 to 2.2 m above it or the ground.
 The species also constructs "dormitory" nests for roosting.
 The clutch size is two.

 Vocalization

 Both sexes of riverside wren sing, repeated "loud ringing phrases" and followed by different phrases, also repeated.
 Their calls include "harsh churr and various clear tinkling notes".

-status
+Status

 The IUCN has assessed the riverside wren as being of Least Concern.
 However, its "population trend is difficult to determine because of uncertainty over the impacts of habitat modification on population sizes."